HANNAH’S DAZZLING DEBUT

-APRIL 2024: Our tenth season of competitions has come to a close with another outstanding intake that made us shiver, laugh and sigh…..sometimes at the same time.
+APRIL 2024: Our tenth season of competitions has come to a close with another outstanding intake that made us shiver, laugh and sigh…..sometimes all at the same time.
 Not an easy feat!

 This season we welcomed author, Julian Anderson onto our judging panel.
 Here’s what he thought of our entries: